Breakout-X/VHS/README.md

 This is my "VHS Canvas" Test.
 This is me testing my JavaScript canvas abilities.
+There are some glitches I am currently trying to resolve.

 This is NOT protection ready and forking in this state **advised against doing so**.